XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 1. Bob sends an XRP Ledger transaction of €1 to ACME's issuing address.
 2. In ACME's system of record, ACME credits Bob's balance €1.

 Payments going from the XRP Ledger to a gateway can be single-currency or cross-currency payments.
-The gateway's issuing address can only receive issuances it created (or XRP).
+The gateway's issuing address can only receive issued currencies it created (or XRP).

 ### Requirements for Receiving from XRP Ledger